Aconex/drakov/README.md

 `drakov -f <glob expression to your md files> --discover`

-Enableds the `/drakov` endpoint, which lists all the available endpoints currently being served by Drakov
+Enables the `/drakov` endpoint, which lists all the available endpoints currently being served by Drakov

 ## Examples with command line arguments